gakimball/bistro/README.md

 Bistro is a small file-based task runner.
 What _file-based_ means is that every task you define is designed to react to changes to specific files, based on a glob pattern.
 Along with this glob pattern, each task defines `update()` and `remove()` functions, which run when files matching the pattern are added, changed, or removed.
 Tasks can also trigger other tasks in response.

+This is not a typical task runner that handles transforming and reading/writing of files.
+It's more for hooking into code that needs to react to changes in the filesystem.

 ## Installation

 ```bash